 Oppose

-HB 193 SB 219 Uninsured Employers' Fund - Additional Assessment on Awards and Settlements - Amount Chair, Economic Matters Committee
+HB 193 SB 219 Uninsured Employers' Fund - Assessments and Special Monitor Chair, Economic Matters Committee

-Altering, from 1% to up to 2%, the additional percentage the Uninsured Employers' Fund Board may direct the Workers' Compensation Commission to assess on awards and settlements if the Board determines that the reserves of the Fund are inadequate to meet anticipated losses.
-Economic Matters Workers' Comp & UI - Oppose
+Altering the circumstances under which the Uninsured Employers' Fund must collect or suspend a certain assessment; altering, from 1% to up to 1.5%, the additional percentage the Uninsured Employers' Fund Board may direct the Workers' Compensation Commission to assess on awards and settlements if the Board determines that the reserves of the Fund are inadequate to meet anticipated losses; and requiring the Workers' Compensation Commission to designate a special monitor to assess the financial condition of the Uninsured Employers' Fund.
+Economic Matters

 Oppose